 Graduates of the Nuclear Medicine Technology Program will be able to:

-• Perform nuclear medicine imaging and non-imaging procedures;
+• Perform nuclear medicine imaging and molecular imaging diagnostic, theranostic, and therapeutic procedures.

-• Operate and troubleshoot imaging and non-imaging instrumentation used in nuclear;
+• Operate and troubleshoot imaging and non-imaging instrumentation used in nuclear medicine and molecular imaging.

-• Appraise situations and use problem-solving skills to construct appropriate solutions when needed; and
+• Assess situations and use problem-solving skills to construct appropriate solutions when needed.

 • Display professional, moral, and ethical standards consistent with the Nuclear Medicine Technologist Code of Ethics set forth by the Society of Nuclear Medicine and Molecular Imaging Technologist Section.